Anatomical plane: Motion

 When describing anatomical motion, these planes describe the axis along which an action is performed.
 So by moving through the transverse plane, movement travels from head to toe.
 For example, if a person jumped directly up and then down, their body would be moving through the transverse plane in the coronal and sagittal planes.

 A longitudinal plane is any plane perpendicular to the transverse plane.
 The coronal plane and the sagittal plane are examples of longitudinal planes.

 Medical imaging

 Sometimes the orientation of certain planes needs to be distinguished, for instance in medical imaging techniques such as sonography, CT scans, MRI scans, or PET scans.
 There are a variety of different standardized coordinate systems.
-For the DICOM format, the one imagines a human in the anatomical position, and an X-Y-Z coordinate system with the x-axis going from front to back, the y-axis going from right to left, and the z-axis going from toe to head.
+For the DICOM format, the one imagines a human in the anatomical position, and an X-Y-Z coordinate system with the x-axis going from right to left, the y-axis going from front to back, and the z-axis going from toe to head.
 The right-hand rule applies.